 Collection contributors and maintainers should also communicate through:

-Real-time chat appropriate to their collection, or if none exist, the general community and developer chat channels
+Real-time chat appropriate to their collection, or if none exists, the general community and developer chat channels

 Collection project boards, issues, and GitHub discussions in corresponding repositories

 Quarterly Contributor Summits.

 See Communicating with the Ansible community for more details on these communication channels.

 Share your opinion and vote on the topics to help the community make the best decisions.